 Meet Bermondsey Street Bees!
-They’re championing artisan honey, beekeeping and sustainable food in the heart of London.
-Chatting with Sarah Wyndham Lewis about Bermondsey Street Bees was a joy; her commitment to creating a truly artisan product stands out and passion for bees is infectious.
+They’re championing artisan honey, beekeeping, and sustainable food in the heart of London.
+Chatting with Sarah Wyndham Lewis about Bermondsey Street Bees was a joy; her commitment to creating a true artisan product stands out and her passion for bees is infectious.
 This is genuine, authentic food production at its best.

-Bermondsey Street Bees is a multi-award winning sustainable beekeeping practice and artisan honey business, founded in 2007 by Dale Gibson and myself, Sarah Wyndham Lewis.
-We have over 100 hives in Central and East London, as well as Essex, Hertfordshire and Suffolk.
+Bermondsey Street Bees is a multi-award-winning sustainable beekeeping practice and artisan honey business, founded in 2007 by Dale Gibson and myself, Sarah Wyndham Lewis.
+We have over 100 hives in Central and East London, as well as Essex, Hertfordshire, and Suffolk.
 To this day, however, Bermondsey Street Bees’ base remains in Bermondsey Street itself…with the original eight hives still on the rooftop of our scenic Victorian warehouse, overlooking The Shard.
-Every honey produced by Bermondsey Street Bees is single-source and raw, preserving all of the nutritional benefits and rich complex flavours.
+Every honey produced by Bermondsey Street Bees is single-source and raw, preserving all of the nutritional benefits and rich complex flavors.

 The moment that Dale completed his training and brought his first hive home in 2007, our bee project gained its own volition.
 It was never meant to be a business, but winning ‘Best Honey in London’ in 2011 brought so many opportunities to our door that it was impossible to resist the pull to commit to ‘going public’.
 Both of us have big business backgrounds and are communicators, comfortable in front of any audience; this too has played a role in our transition from hobbyists to professional beekeepers promoting sustainability and best practice.